jbx-protocol/juice-docs-v2/docs/api/contracts/jbpaymentterminalstore/read/currentoverflowof.md

   @return The current amount of overflow that project has in the specified terminal.
 */
-function currentOverflowOf(IJBPaymentTerminal _terminal, uint256 _projectId)
+function currentOverflowOf(IJBSingleTokenPaymentTerminal _terminal, uint256 _projectId)
   external
   view
   override